Intelligibility (communication): Infant-directed speech

 Infant-directed speech—or baby talk—uses a simplified syntax and a small and easier-to-understand vocabulary than speech directed to adults Compared to adult directed speech, it has a higher fundamental frequency, exaggerated pitch range, and slower rate.

 Citation speech

 Citation speech occurs when people engage self-consciously in spoken language research.
 It has a slower tempo and fewer connected speech processes (e.g., shortening of nuclear vowels, devoicing of word-final consonants) than normal speech.

 Hyperspace speech

 Hyperspace speech, also known as the hyperspace effect, occurs when people are misled about the presence of environment noise.
-It involves modifying the F1 and F2 of phonetic vowel targets to ease perceived difficulties on the part of the listener in recovering information from the acoustic signal.
+It involves modifying the formants F1 and F2 of phonetic vowel targets to ease perceived difficulties on the part of the listener in recovering information from the acoustic signal.